DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2021-05-01-initial-placement-findings.md

 The current design displays placements in order of them being added to Register.
 If a trainee changed locations midway through their placement, the update will currently not appear in chronological order.

->“There are instances where the trainee doesn't suit the school.
-Looking at this I don't know how [to reflect that in the record] unless there is another option to add another school there could be two or three schools needed in the for instance.”—Round 5 P5 (SCITT)
+>“There are instances where the trainee doesn’t suit the school.
+Looking at this I don’t know how [to reflect that in the record] unless there is another option to add another school there could be two or three schools needed in the for instance.”—Round 5 P5 (SCITT)

 ## Next steps